 How Long Will the Process Take?

-The process takes an average of less than 1 hour to answer the required questions and generate the documents.
-Once you file your documents with the court according the filing instructions we provide you, the length of time will vary depending on the number of cases in front of yours.
+The process takes an average of less than 1 hour to answer the required questions and generate the forms.
+Once you file your forms with the court according the filing instructions, the length of time will vary depending on the number of cases in front of yours.
 Each court has only one or just a few Judges, Masters, or Referees to review all the pending cases.

 Where and How Do I File My Documents?